tercen/starter_guide/docs/operators.md

 The original folder with the Factors from the uploaded data file (Example_Data_File.csv) and a new one with the factors created by the Mean and SD operator.

+!!! note
-_Note: The operator has created a mean factor and an sd factor according to the spec but there are other factors in this folder.
+    The operator has created a mean factor and an sd factor according to the spec but there are other factors in this folder.
 These SEX and CELL_SUBSET were the factors we projected in the crosstab when we set up the operator.
-Tercen "carries down" an operators set-up in order to make further projections easier._
+Tercen "carries down" an operators set-up in order to make further projections easier.

 Make this projection.
 > mean to Y-Axis.